alanng10/Country/Docue/a.md

 This Arca word is suit for glob alpha feel.

+This Arca word is suit for glob park feel.

 This Arca word is suit for glob class feel.

 Arca word has pronounce.